mboorstin/agc6375/README.md

 New Work
 ========

-During the 2020 coronavirus epimedic we started up work on this again, using the open source https://github.com/B-Lang-org/bsc compiler.
+During the 2020 coronavirus epidemic we started up work on this again, using the open source https://github.com/B-Lang-org/bsc compiler.
 I've started to clean up the work I did for 6.375 a few years ago, but things are still messy.

 Prerequisites
 -------------

 * Bluespec: Follow the installation directions at https://github.com/B-Lang-org/bsc, and make sure the `bsc` binary is in your path.
+* SceMi: The basic Bluespec installation doesn't come with a copy of the Bluespec SceMi library.
+Get a copy of it and put it in your Bluespec library directory.
 * yaYUL: Install `yaYUL` from https://github.com/virtualagc/virtualagc, and make sure it is in your path.